LivePersonInc/developer-center/pages/Documents/Solutions/CRMIntegrations/salesforce.md

 * Click “Add Search Filter” to get started.
 * Fill out the following fields to create your new search filter:
-  * “Field Name” – The field that you want to filter by (for example: Account Type, Case Origin, etc…)
+  * “Field Name” – The field that you want to filter by (for example: Account Type, Case Origin, etc.)
   * Operation – The operator you want to use for filtering (Make sure it fits the field type)
   * “Value” – The values you want to use. **Note:** When filtering by a lookup field (or record type) – you need to put the SF ID of the relevant value.
 For example, for a record type “012000000000jdT.”
   * Click “Save.”